SuLab/mark2cure/Setup.md

 ## Running server

-Now we have finish setting up the database, it is time to run the server locally.
+Now we have finished setting up the database, it is time to run the server locally.
 However, make sure you have checked the tables under scheme `mark2cure` in the database.
 If you are seeing many tables, go ahead.

 * Run the server by typing `python manage.py runserver`.
 If nothing goes wrong, you should see something below.